Lincxx/js-MovieInfoApp/README.md

-This is a Brad Travery clone of his Movie info app.
+This is a Brad Traversy clone of his Movie info app.

 You can find his tutorial here: https://www.youtube.com/watch?v=YsPqjYGauns